 It’s not as Skimpy

 Most slip dresses are bare at the chest with tiny spaghetti straps and are not made to be worn with bras.
-This silk charmeuse shirtdress from Banana Republic has a stand collar that covers your chest, so you don’t feel as exposed.
+This Banana Republic silk shirtdress has a stand collar that covers your chest, so you don’t feel as exposed.
 The Dolman sleeves are wide at the shoulders making it a lot easier to wear a bra.

 It has a Relaxed Fit.